wernerb/hashiconf-hardening/slides.md

 GRSEC, SELinux.

 !SLIDE
-# Lets start slow easy..
+# Defaults on most OSs

 Default umask is 002.
 New files are **World** readable by default!